Skip to content

 Use MCP tools

-For tools that live in a separate process — or to share a tool catalogue across many agents — wrap a FastMCP 2.0 server with MCPClient and attach it to your model client.
+For tools that live in a separate process (or to share a tool catalogue across many agents), wrap a FastMCP 2.0 server with MCPClient, then call .as_tools() to add its tools to your model client's tools list.

 Connect to a tool server